mechmotum/mechmotum.github.io/content/pages/guide.rst

 Employees
 =========

-- If you need to take sick leave report this to your immediate supervisor and the secretariat.
+- If you need to take sick leave, report this to your immediate supervisor and the secretariat when you become sick.
+When you return, also inform your immediate supervisor and secretariat.
 Log your sick leave hours in TIM.
-- You may holiday days up to 2 days without informing your supervisor.
+- All holiday time has to be requested via TIM and approved by the department manager.
+You must sell (up to 32 hrs/year via IKA) or take your holiday time before the end of your contract.
+You may take up to 2 holiday days without informing your supervisor.
   If longer than two days please inform your supervisor so they are aware you are unavailable.
 If you want to take more than one week at a time, please inform your supervisor well in advance for planning purposes.
-All holiday time has to be requested via TIM and approved by the department manager.
 - You may work from home or other locations at any time you choose.
-You do not need to inform your supervisor of this (in general).
+You do not need to inform your supervisor of this in general.
 At least half your time should be on campus, on average, and during typical working hours 8-6 so that you can interact with the lab members.
 Just inform me if it disrupts some in person work at the campus.
-Also, when you work from home I except that I can reach you if needed via element, teams, phone etc.
+Also, when you work from home I except that I can reach you if needed via element, teams, phone, etc.

 COVID-Time Lab Rules
 ====================